The Women’s Courtyard

 Khadija Mastur (Author)

 Khadija Mastur (1927-82) was a renowned and award-winning Urdu writer from Pakistan, famous for her novels and short stories.
-She is best remembered for novel Aangan, published in Penguin Classics as The Women's Courtyard.
+She is best remembered for her novel Aangan, published in Penguin Classics as The Women's Courtyard.

 Daisy Rockwell is an artist, writer and translator living in northern New England, USA.
 Apart from her essays on literature and art, she has written Upendranath Ashk: A Critical Biography, The Little Book of Terror and the novel Taste.
 Her highly acclaimed translations include, among others, Upendranath Ashk's Falling Walls, Bhisham Sahni's Tamas, Khadija Mastur's The Women's Courtyard and, most recently, Krishna Sobti's A Gujarat Here, A Gujarat There.